 Preliminary programme available!
 Check the PROGRAMME link here!

 We will support 2 ISCA student members to participate to the school by covering their registration fees.

 A letter from the student's supervisor should be submitted along with the letter of interest.
 Eligible students must express their interest from March 18 to the end of April.

 Students: €350, Non-students: €500, to cover lunches, coffee breaks, banquet, school materials, bus transfer between city and campus.

 Limited number of places for highly motivated researchers and students, so reserve your position soon (firstname.lastname@example.org).

-Participants, if they wish, are expected to present their work as a poster (119cm width x 97cm height, at most), during 1 hour in each day (at the mid of each school day).
+Participants, if they wish, are expected to present their work as a poster (119cm width x 97cm height, at most) or demo, during 1 hour in each day (at the mid of each school day).

 There will be an award for the best student poster/demo which will be announced during the last day (closing ceremony).